-How to Clean Data Before a Salesforce Migration
+Do I Need to Clean Data Before a Salesforce Migration?

-Migrating dirty data into a clean Salesforce instance is like moving to a new house and bringing every bag of junk from your garage.
+Migrating dirty data into a clean Salesforce instance is like moving house and bringing every bag of junk from the garage.
 You had a chance to start fresh.
 Instead, you paid movers to haul garbage across town.
-Your reps open Salesforce on day one, see the same duplicates and missing fields they dealt with in the old system, and immediately lose confidence in the new platform.

 A Salesforce data migration done right starts with cleanup.
-This guide walks through what to clean, in what order, and how to verify it actually worked.
+The rest of this guide covers when you can skip it, what to clean and in what order, how field mapping works, and how to verify the import actually worked.

 What to Clean First